How To Actually Choose Learning Toys For Toddlers

 This can be frustrating to you, but it’s actually great because your toddler is developing and learning spatial relations – how things work and fit together.

 If you have an old phone, charge it and let them play with that.
-Of if you have an old remote control, take out the batteries and let them play with that, too.
+If you have an old remote control, take out the batteries and let them play with that, too.

 Choose Toys That Encourage Early Reading Skills